hgarcia/Blog/src/_posts/2016-09-17-the-road-to-ui-components.md

 ## Personal choice.

-I so far found myself liking Vue.js[https://vuejs.org/] the most.
+I so far found myself liking [Vue.js](https://vuejs.org/) the most.
 It seems to solve all the problems mentioned before.

 It's fairly easy to test.
 It's easy to use components in isolation in a legacy web page or scale up to a full fledge SAP if you need so.

 It has good Browser support and is fast.

-The killer feature for me is (single file components)[https://vuejs.org/guide/application.html#Single-File-Components].
+The killer feature for me is [single file components](https://vuejs.org/guide/application.html#Single-File-Components).

 In a future article I will share some of my experiences working with Vue.js during the last few months.